Safest Teeth Whiteners

 On the second day, you can eat easily chewable foods.
 These include:

-After a day, you can gently rinse with warm salt water after meals to remove any food that may have entered the socket and to speed the healing process.
+After a day, you can gently rinse with warm salt water after meals to remove any food that may have entered the socket and to speed up the healing process.
 The dentist may also prescribe Peridex mouthwash.

 In this article